 His recent promotion finds him managing managers.
 His leadership style has always been one of pace-setting and leading by example.
 Having just gone through a sales force downsizing, Paul has adopted an inspirational leadership style.

-Many people say they lead by inspiration or that they strive to inspire excellence in sales.
+Many say they lead by inspiration or strive to inspire excellence in sales.
 But what exactly does it mean to “inspire?”
-The word inspiration comes from the Latin word “spiarae” which means to breathe, to live.
+The word inspiration comes from the Latin word “spiarae,” meaning to breathe and live.
 It is defined as

 - To stimulate to action; motivate